Skip to Content

 • Combine warm water and yeast in the bowl of a stand mixer and let sit for 10 minutes.

-• Add the egg, honey, molasses, whole wheat flour, cocoa, brown sugar, salt, to the yeast mixture.
+• Add the egg, honey, molasses, whole wheat flour, cocoa, brown sugar, and salt, to the yeast mixture.
 Mix together using the paddle attachment until combined.

-• Change the beater to the dough hook.
+• Change the paddle attachment to the dough hook.
 Add one cup of the all-purpose flour and mix on low until combined.
 Gradually add another ½ to ¾ cup of all-purpose flour until dough starts to ball and leaves the sides of the bowl.
 Beat on low for 7 minutes, adding additional flour if necessary.

 • Turn dough out onto a lightly floured surface and knead until tight and smooth, 4 to 5 times.